xrrocha/sdynamic/README.md

 Yeah, why?
 And what about type-safety? ;-)

-Like many such small utilities, ```SDynamic``` was born of a personal itch to scratch.
-I've needed to write numerous unit tests requiring lots of structured (but otherwise *volatile*) data.
+Like many such small utilities, ```SDynamic``` was born of a personal itch to scratch: I've needed to write numerous unit tests requiring lots of structured (but otherwise *volatile*) data.

-Creating case classes nesting other case classes and then writing long object literal expressions for them quickly grows tedious and cumbersome:
+Creating case classes nesting other case classes and then writing looong object literal expressions for them quickly grows tedious and cumbersome:

 ```scala
 case class Country(name: String, currency: String, population: Double,